 This article is just another Django Cheat Sheet that might help beginners to speed up their learning curve and code much faster projects with commercial value.
 For newcomers, Django is the most popular Python-based web framework initially released in 2003.
 Since then, Django has become a reference framework in the web development ecosystem mostly for the “batteries-included” concept and built-in security patterns coded by experienced developers.
 To make this article more useful and trigger curious minds into programming, a few open-source Django projects will be mentioned.

-- Create a Django template
+- Section #3 - Create a Django new application

-- Create a new model and use it
+- Section #5 - Create a new model and use it

-- Accommodate with Django Shell
+- Section #6 - Accommodate with Django Shell

-- How to access the admin section
+- Section #7 - How to access the admin section

 Disqus use Django as the main technology for their core services and this argument might be enough to convince beginners to take a look at this amazing web framework.
 Being in production for more than 15 years, Django community members released in the open-source ecosystem many useful libraries.
 I will mention just a few below:

 - Django Extensions – provides many useful helpers